TurkeyTickle/tt-stack/README.md

 4. The application queries the API for the item's details, showing the user a spinner
 5. The application populates the form with the result from the API

-The combination of TanStack Router/Query provides the ability to do the last three steps in parallel, making the application feel much more responsive.
+The combination of TanStack Router/Query provides the ability to essentially do the last three steps in parallel, making the application feel much more responsive.
 In some cases, the route's data can even be prefetched when the user hovers over the "edit record" button, which can result essentially zero perceptible load time when the user clicks the button.

 This is purely a UX optimization and may not always be worth implementing, but in some cases it's an easy win and should be considered on a case-by-case basis.